-15. Confidentiality Statement
+Confidentiality Statement

-XXX is committed to confidentiality.
-It is XXX' moral and ethical obligation to respect, preserve and safeguard the privacy, dignity and human rights of those individuals to whom it provides a service and whom it employs.
-All confidential personal information regarding individuals who have been referred for, are receiving, or have received service, or who are employed by XXX will be protected as outlined:
+<AGENCY> is committed to confidentiality.
+It is <AGENCY>' moral and ethical obligation to respect, preserve and safeguard the privacy, dignity and human rights of those individuals to whom it provides a service and whom it employs.
+All confidential personal information regarding individuals who have been referred for, are receiving, or have received service, or who are employed by <AGENCY> will be protected as outlined:

-• This policy shall apply to all XXX personnel, Board members, employees, persons on contract, volunteers, participants, members of XXX committees and any person with whom confidential information is shared.

-• Violation of this policy shall most likely result in the immediate dismissal of transgressors.
+- This policy shall apply to all <AGENCY> personnel, Board members, employees, persons on contract, volunteers, students, members of <AGENCY> committees and any person with whom confidential information is shared. - Violation of this policy shall most likely result in the immediate dismissal of transgressors.

-a.
 Exceptions